Real data type

 A real data type is a data type used in a computer program to represent an approximation of a real number.
 Because the real numbers are not countable, computers cannot represent them exactly using a finite amount of information.
 Most often, a computer will use a rational approximation to a real number.

 Rational numbers

 The most general data type for a rational number (a number that can be expressed as a fraction) stores the numerator and the denominator as integers.
 For example 1/3, which can be calculated to any desired precision.
-Rational number are used, for example, in Interpress from Xerox Corporation.
+Rational numbers are used, for example, in Interpress from Xerox Corporation.

 Fixed-point numbers

 A fixed-point data type uses the same, implied, denominator for all numbers.
 The denominator is usually a power of two.
 For example, in a hypothetical fixed-point system that uses the denominator 65,536 (2^{16}), the hexadecimal number 0x12345678 (0x1234.5678 with sixteen fractional bits to the right of the assumed radix point) means 0x12345678/65536 or 305419896/65536, 4660 + the fractional value 22136/65536, or about 4660.33777.
 An integer is a fixed-point number with a fractional part of zero.